 Land&Monkeys

-This bakery, created by a Franco-Japanese couple, Yoshimi Ishikawa and Rodolphe Landemaine (yes, the very same guy who owns the Maison Landemaine chain) is definitely a perfectly executed product of a vegan agenda.
-It lures you in with its elegant interior, the smell of fresh Danish pastries and an eye-pleasing stream of trendy clients.
-Once you enter, you’re hooked.
+This patisserie, launched by a Franco-Japanese couple, Yoshimi Ishikawa and Rodolphe Landemaine (yes, the very same guy who owns the Maison Landemaine chain) showcases the perfect execution of the secret vegan agenda — to trap you into a healthier/cleaner/more ethical lifestyle whilst leaving you wanting for nothing.
+It lures you in with its elegant interior, the smell of fresh pastries and viennoiserie (croissants, pain au chocolats, an their brethren) and an eye-pleasing stream of trendy customers.
+Once you eat a creamy, decadent French pastry that, under the old rules, should never be totally, unabashedly cream and butter-free…you’ll be hooked.
 The best part?
 An untrained eye might not even realise what they are getting into.
 Ha!
 You just ate vegan.
 And you WILL do it again.
-Their motto, though: « Dream fair, eat fun »… I can’t quite figure it out.
-Really?
-As long as they are selling their Umami sandwich, I don’t really need to know everything.
+Their motto, though: « Dream fair, eat fun »… Oui, oui, oui, we are on board.
+As long as they keep selling their Umami sandwich…

 ADDRESS: 2 rue de Turenne (4th arr.) / 54 rue d’Amsterdam (9th arr.) / 86 Boulevard Beaumarchais (11th arr.) / 158 Rue de la Roquette (11th arr.) / 85 rue Raymond Losserand (14th arr.)